 If you have comprehensive insurance, your named driver will almost always have comprehensive cover, too.

 How does my no claims bonus work if I add a driver to my car insurance?

-But if your named driver has an accident, it’s likely to affect your bonus.
+But if you or your named driver has an accident, it’s likely to affect your bonus.
 That’s because, regardless of who’s driving, you’ll be making a claim and your insurance provider may need to pay out.

-You may have to pay an admin fee for adding a named driver to your car insurance.
+If you’re adding a driver to car insurance, you may have to pay an admin fee for adding a named driver to your car insurance.